-These requests should initially be triaged through the Borough Council of Kings Lynn and West Norfolk Care & Repair Team for an assessment by an Occupational Therapist (OT) or a suitably qualified individual bound by the same professional standards to determine the need and specification.
+These requests should initially be triaged through the Local Home Improvement Agency for an assessment by an Occupational Therapist (OT) or a suitably qualified individual bound by the same professional standards to determine the need and specification.

 Applications received with completed medical assessment, specification and cost will be reviewed and assessed on an individual basis by a qualified Building Surveyor.
+The outcome of this feasibility assessment will be shared directly with the customer and the Local hHome Improvement Agency

-Tenants should apply for a Disabled Facilities Grant (DFG) with the Borough Council of Kings Lynn and West Norfolk.
+Tenants should apply for a Disabled Facilities Grant (DFG) with the Local Home Improvement Agency.
 The success of the application and the amount paid, will vary.

-Accepted adaptation requests costing in excess of the funding available via the Disabled Facilities Grant (DFG) will be topped up by FCH where funding is available.
+Accepted adaptation requests costing in excess of the funding available via the Disabled Facilities Grant (DFG) will be topped up by FCH where funding is available, on a case by case first come first served basis.